robotframework/robotframework/doc/userguide/src/CreatingTestData/TestDataSyntax.rst

 '''''''''''''''''''''

 The recommended extension for test data files in the plain text format is :file:`.robot`.
+Files using this extension are parsed automatically.
-Also :file:`.txt` can be used, but starting from Robot Framework 3.1 the :option:`--extension` option must be used to explicitly tell that `these files should be parsed`__.
+Also the :file:`.txt` extension can be used, but starting from Robot Framework 3.1 the :option:`--extension` option must be used to explicitly tell that `these files should be parsed`__.

 __ `Selecting files to parse`_